humrochagf/tsg-pyxel/README.md

 # Thirty Seconds to the Gate

-Small game made with Pyxel for the first Pyxel Game Jam with the theme: **30 seconds**
+Unfinished project made during Pyxel Game Jam with the theme: **30 seconds**

+Even not finished, it's a decent base character animation example.